Colonial Secretary's papers 1822-1877

 Moreton Bay Settlement

-Letters in this series relate to the administration of the growth of the region as a free settlement and include: conditions in the HM Gaol Brisbane (includes names of prisoners) ; inmates and escapees from Tarban Creek Lunatic Asylum (Gladesville Mental Hospital, Sydney) ; proposed construction of a lighthouse at Cape Moreton ; German missionaries and others applying for denization and certificates of naturalisation; petitions seeking - financial aid, rations, housing, and transportation for government employees, new arrivals, and unemployed individuals and families ; army personnel seeking pensions in the form of ship passage to Tasmania or New Zealand, along with land and funds to build housing.
+Letters in this series relate to the administration of the growth of the region as a free settlement and include: conditions in HM Gaol Brisbane (includes names of prisoners) ; inmates and escapees from Tarban Creek Lunatic Asylum (Gladesville Mental Hospital, Sydney) ; proposed construction of a lighthouse at Cape Moreton ; German missionaries and others applying for denization and certificates of naturalisation; petitions seeking - financial aid, rations, housing, and transportation for government employees, new arrivals, and unemployed individuals and families ; army personnel seeking pensions in the form of ship passage to Tasmania or New Zealand, along with land and funds to build housing.

 Also included are: letters from individuals seeking employment ; applications regarding city planning - including requests to designate areas along the river, and River Quays for recreational use and a marketplace ; Court and magistrate proceedings detailing accusations, defenses, and sentencing, such as mail robbery and illegal still ownership ; Governor Fitzroy's correspondence rejecting a Downing Street proposal to reintroduce convicts and the Colony becoming a penal colony again ; electoral list preparation for districts and appointment of Census collectors ; Brisbane Hospital staff, conditions, facilities, costs, patients, and convict and ticket of leave holder admissions and medical cost reimbursements ; works begin on the construction on the Library and Hall for the Brisbane School of Arts.